shrey27tri01/shrey27tri01_readme/README.md

 - ⚡ Fun fact: ...
 -->

-## I'm a Student, and a Developer
+## I'm currently a Student at IIIT Bangalore, and a developer

 - 🔭 I’m currently working on a Django Ecommerce platform
 - 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate with other developers
 - 🤔 I’m looking for help with Computer Architecture :wink:
-- 💬 Ask me about Python, Java, C, and the WEB
+- 💬 Ask me about Python, Java, C, the WEB, or soccer, sports and books
 - 📫 How to reach me: [Twitter](https://twitter.com/shrey__tripathi), [LinkedIn](https://www.linkedin.com/in/shrey-tripathi-76030b1a0/), or [Facebook](https://www.facebook.com/shrey.tripathi.3192/)
 - 🥅 2020 Goals: Contribute more to Open Source
+- 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love to play soccer :soccer: and read novels :books:

 ---